Flat Holography & Holographic Renormalization: Scalar Field: Holographic renormalization of the free scalar action

-This discussion sustains what we claimed in the introduction.
+This discussion supports what we advertised in the introduction.
 The conformal Carrollian theory -- conjecturally dual to an asymptotically flat quantum-gravity theory, of which this fixed background scalar might constitute a sector -- is formulated on a Carrollian manifold that, a priori, need not be identified with $\scri^{+}$ or $\scri^{-}$.
 Its only connection to null infinity lies in the shared isometries.